jitvarpatil/repo-clone-flutter/README.md

 ## Prerequisites

+iOS
-- XCode for iOS platform and Android Studio for Android platform
+- XCode
 - Pod (CocoaPods) for iOS
 - An iOS device or emulator with iOS 12.0 or above.

+Android
+- Android Studio
 - Android device or emulator with Android version 5.0 or above.

 ## Getting Started